martin-holy/MH.UI.AvaloniaUI/src/MH.UI.AvaloniaUI/PortInfo.md

 ## Info
 - ResourceConverter doesn't look for resources in DataTemplate! so check if they are some resources in DataTemplates.
-- There is problem with DataContext in ContentPresenter when just Content is set.
+- There is problem with ContentPresenter.DataContext in DataTemplate when just Content is set.
 So do this:
   <ContentPresenter DataContext="{Binding SlidePanelPinButton}" Content="{Binding}"/>

 ```cs